nuwave/lighthouse/UPGRADE.md

 ### Complexity calculation

-Previous to `v6`, overwriting the default query complexity calculation on paginated fields required the usage of `@complexity` without any arguments.
+Prior to `v6`, overwriting the default query complexity calculation on paginated fields required the usage of `@complexity` without any arguments.
 Now, `@paginate` performs that calculation by default - with the additional change that it also includes the cost of the field itself, adding a value of `1` to represent the complexity more accurately.